ofbeaton/phpami/README.md

 We have kept the simplicity of a single class with command methods, adding a packagist entry and namespaces.
 This is a breaking change as class and method names have changed to follow modern standards, however they are a 1:1 mapping so updating your code should be straight forward.

+## Alternatives

 If you are dealing with only Asterisk v13+ servers, consider using [PAMI](http://marcelog.github.io/PAMI/) instead, which uses modern design paterns with observer-listener pattern.
 It no longer supports legacy Asterisk versions like v1.4 however.
 It may also see less development than the [NAMI](http://marcelog.github.io/Nami/) library for NodeJS.

+## Updates

+The project is considered in a usable state and feature complete.

+This project is used in corporate applications.
+As such, the authors are unlikely to update it on a regular basis, but instead when the corporate applications that use it run into problems.
+You should expect updates in the 5-10yr range.

+Issues and PRs will be monitored, and we will continue to work with the community to provide updates as they are contributed.

 ## Installing via Composer